Zachary Gordin

-Zachary Gordin (born November 23, 1979, in Castro Valley, California) is an American baritone who performs leading roles in operatic productions and major concert works with orchestras and choruses.
+Zachary Gordin (born November 23, 1979) is an American baritone who performs leading roles in operatic productions and major concert works with orchestras and choruses.

 Early life and training

 As a child in the San Francisco Bay Area, he displayed a strong interest in classical music, and opera, and at age three he began piano and organ studies.
 Among his musical influences were his great-grandfather, Verne Clark Gordin, an organist, who encouraged his early musical development.
 He studied piano and organ during his youth and at age 15, his focus shifted to include harpsichord building and performance.
 He was the resident harpsichord technician for MusicSources and California State University, Hayward (now California State University, East Bay).
 After hearing him sing an alto aria before a harpsichord lesson, it was Laurette Goldberg who urged him to pursue singing as a profession.
 Major voice teachers include Sheri Greenawald, Carol Vaness, and Olivia Stapp.